-Becoming a doctor can be one of the most rewarding and well-paying career paths in the U.S. But medical schools have a reputation for being hard to get into, with average acceptance rates ranging from just 2% to 20% of applicants.
+Becoming a doctor can be one of the most rewarding and well-paying career paths in the U.S. However, medical schools have a reputation for being hard to get into, with average acceptance rates ranging from 2% to 20% of applicants.
 To help you choose the right school for you, we’ve researched the best degree programs in the medical field and made this list of the easiest medical schools to get into.

 - University of North Dakota School of Medicine & Health Sciences